 IMPORTANT WARNING:

-Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin treatment with denosumab injection products.
+You will be given the Medication Guide when you begin receive denosumab injection.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
-You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) (or the manufacturer's website) to obtain the Medication Guide.
+You can also visit https://www.fda.gov/Drugs/DrugSafety/ucm085729.htm to obtain the Medication Guide.

-Talk to your doctor about the risks of receiving denosumab injection products.
+Talk to your doctor about the risks of receiving denosumab injection.

 IMPORTANT NOTICE:

-Denosumab injection is available as several different products that are considered to be biologic medications (medications made from living organisms).
-These biosimilar products are highly similar to denosumab injection and work the same way as denosumab injection in the body.
-Therefore, the term denosumab injection products will be used to represent these medications in this discussion.
+Denosumab injection is available as different products that are biologic medications (medications made from living organisms).
+These biologic products are considered to be "biosimilar" to denosumab injection which means they work as well and are just as safe to use as denosumab injection.
+Denosumab injection mentioned in the monograph below refersto any of these products.

 WHY is this medicine prescribed?